Akshay5623/devops_eng114/README.md

 Note: Sometimes whe you need to stop a loop CTRL X will completely exit your SSH.
 Try using CTRL Z as this is essentially a soft break.
 Mainly Windows 11 users have this problem.

-To SSH into the web or db from the controller
-- `ssh vagrant@private.ip.of.web` - To SSH into the web machine
-- `ssh vagrant@private.ip.of.db` - To SSH into the db machine
-- When prompted type `yes`
-- Enter the password
-- When inside run `sudo apt-get update -y` to ensure the machine has internet access
-- When you exit the machine you should land back in the controller machine.

 ### Ansible ad-hoc commands from controller
 - `ansible web -a "uname -a"` - This will get the name of the web machine